Give Your Neck Some Desk-ercise

 Ready?
 Let’s go.

-To feel the stretch, do the following exercises slowly and repeat them 3-5 times:
+To feel the stretch, do the following exercises slowly and repeat them 3-5 times to help relieve neck strain:

 Stretch your neck by moving your head slowly in all directions.
 As you do this, keep the shoulders relaxed and the chin aligned to the trunk (avoid poking chin).